Information and Assistance Officers & Your Workers’ Compensation Case: What You Need to Know

 Yes.
 Applicant’s Attorneys are advocates on behalf of Injured Workers.
 In addition to providing information to the injured worker, they take on an advocacy position on behalf of the injured worker.
 They formulate discovery plans, litigation strategies, and settlement planning.

 Applicant’s Attorneys provide a considerable amount of assistance to injured workers.
 They conduct discovery such as order records and schedule medical treatment and examination for Injured Workers.
-Further, they possess knowledge concerning doctors and are able to use it for the advantage of their client.
-They are able to defend an Injured Worker in a deposition.
-They are able to depose doctors and witnesses.
-They are able to conduct trials.
-They are able to final petitions for removal and reconsideration.
-They are able to file appeals as well.
+Further, they possess knowledge concerning doctors and can use it to the advantage of their clients.
+They can defend an Injured Worker in a deposition.
+They can depose doctors and witnesses.
+They can conduct trials.
+They are able to finalize petitions for removal and reconsideration.
+They can file appeals as well.

-In sum, advocacy with the Workers’ Compensation takes special training beyond the issue spotting abilities of an I&A Officer.
-The I&A Officers may identify the issue but it is an advocate who can prove the facts and make the arguments to win on various issues.
-An I & A Officer does not deal with ongoing workers’ compensation litigation on a day to day basis.
+In sum, advocacy with Workers’ Compensation takes special training beyond the issue-spotting abilities of an I&A Officer.
+The I&A Officers may identify the issue, but it is an advocate who can prove the facts and make the arguments to win on various issues.
+An I & A Officer does not deal with ongoing workers’ compensation litigation on a day-to-day basis.
 I & A Officers do not perform discovery on behalf of Injured Workers.
-Therefore, IVA officers and Application’s Attorney assist injured workers in different ways.
+Therefore, IVA officers and the Application’s Attorney assist injured workers differently.

 Where Can I Get Legal Advice?

-If you would like a free consultation regarding your workers’ compensation claim, please contact the Law Offices of Edward J. Singer, a Professional Law Corporation.
+If you want a free consultation regarding your workers’ compensation claim, please get in touch with the Law Offices of Edward J. Singer, a Professional Law Corporation.
 They have been helping people in Central and Southern California deal with their worker’s compensation cases for 26 years.
 Contact us today for more information.

 9.3Edward Jay Singer